How to compare Solar Installation Quotes

 Solar quotes can be difficult to understand.
-You have selected a few reputable companies and now you have received some quotes.
-What are the key points you would need to look for to be able to compare these quotes?
+You might have received one or two quotes at this point.
+What are the key points to look for, for you to be able to compare these quotes?
 In this blog post, we hope to give you some pointers for things to look for.

 Make sure the company has a good reputation, has good references, is good in communication with you as a customer, and provides sufficient warranties and guarantees.
 The company should be able to do a site visit, perhaps after paying a small deposit, in order to customise the quote to your needs.
 They should be willing to establish a good working relationship with you.
 They should also be willing to show you some of their previous installations and give you contact details of their previous customers.

 Make sure the company has checked all your requirements and that they have gone through all the issues together with you to determine the correct size of installation for your needs.
-Some companies also offer to do a full PV / solar analysis to determine the number of panels you might need for your home.
+Some companies also offer to do a an energy analysis and a full PV / solar analysis to determine the number of panels you might need for your home.

-The company should also have discussed the possibility of expanding the system at a later stage, e.g. by starting with a backup system first, and then including solar panels later, or by buying one inverter first and adding an additional inverter in parallel later.
-Make sure your system allows for that if that's what you want in the future.
+The company should also have discussed the possibility of expanding the system at a later stage, e.g. by starting with a backup system first, and then including solar panels later, or by buying one inverter first and adding an additional inverter in parallel later, or adding additional batteries later.
+Make sure your system allows for that, if that's what you want in the future.

 A word of caution here: many companies are hesitant to provide all the exact detail of all the equipment to use for your system.
 Too many clients will use the quotations to shop for a cheaper price, while the first company has done all the hard work in sizing and providing the details of your system.
 This is happening and it is important that you as a customer value the amount of work and time a proper quote requires.
 Stick to the companies that are ready to put in the hard work, this will pay off later when you need their customer service.

-Make sure you select reputable and high-quality brands that won’t cause any issues later.
-High-quality solar PV equipment that will last you for let’s say 10 years is expensive and going cheap is something that you might regret later, when it will be expensive to replace your system.
+Make sure you select reputable and high-quality brands that won’t cause any issues later, with good warranties High-quality solar PV equipment that will last you for let’s say 10 years is expensive and going cheap is something that you might regret later, when it will be expensive to replace your system.
 Check how long the quoted price is valid for.
 Make sure all transport, VAT and shipping prices are included.

 A possible comparison that you could do is “Cost per Watt-peak (Wp)” of your solar panel system.
 Add the total cost and divide by the total kWp of the quote.
 This will give you at least an idea on how the quotes compare.